DCodeAus/TypescriptMonoRepo/README.md

 9. import inquirer from "inquirer";
 then create the prompt variable.
 This will use the await method, so the question and then the enquirer will await the response before moving on.

+To run the file and generate the index.js
+Run (this will also generate the src folder if it doesnt exist) npx tsc -t es2022 -m es2022 --moduleResolution node --outDir src\

+After that run
+node .\index.js